ehasanaj/gemon/README.md

 ## Contributing

 Gemon is an open-source project, and contributions are welcome!
-To contribute, please follow these steps:
+To contribute, please follow refere to CONTRIBUTING.md

-* Fork the repository.
-* Create a new branch (git checkout -b feature/your-feature).
-* Make your changes and commit them (git commit -m 'Add some feature').
-* Push to the branch (git push origin feature/your-feature).
-* Open a pull request.

 ## License